-One functionality that sets Stiletto apart from other wearable jewelry or app, other than it’s stylish look, is the ability to place 911 calls on your behalf.
+One functionality that sets Stiletto apart from other wearable jewelry or app, other than its stylish look, is the ability to place 911 calls on your behalf.
 Less than an inch on all sides, it can be worn as a pendant on necklaces or bracelets, and with a single press, dials an emergency contact, or the police.
 If you’re unable to speak for yourself, the automated voice assistant takes care of that for you.
 If the situation de-escalates, with a second press, you can confirm your safety.

-Developed by university students, Undercover Colors is nail polish that changes color upon contact with a drink that has Xanax, Rohypnol, or GHB in it – the drugs most commonly used for date rape.
-Still in the conceptual stage, the product is scheduled for release in 2017, and has already secured over $5.5 million in funding.
+Developed by university students, Undercover Colors is nail polish that changes color upon contact with a drink that has Xanax, Rohypnol, or GHB in it; the drugs most commonly used for date rape.
+Still, in the conceptual stage, the product is scheduled for release in 2017 and has already secured over $5.5 million in funding.
 For users, a test to see if their drinks are safe will only be a fingertip away.

-While this is wearable device that you can clip onto keys or your pants’ pocket, a free app version is also available.
-Revolar works with either Wi-Fi or cellular data, and while travelling, users can use a single click to let their contacts know they’re safe, two clicks if they feel unsafe, or three if they’re in imminent danger.
+While this is a wearable device that you can clip onto keys or your pants’ pocket, a free app version is also available.
+Revolar works with either Wi-Fi or cellular data, and while traveling, users can use a single click to let their contacts know they’re safe, two clicks if they feel unsafe, or three if they’re in imminent danger.
 Users can also use the app version to send themselves a phone call.
 The phone rings and plays a pre-recorded message, so the user can pretend they’re on a call to escape an uncomfortable situation in a pinch.

 Because it is a text service, there’s nothing to download.
 As long as you have a cell phone signal, let Kitestring know when to check up on you, and text your reply when they do.
 The SMS service, which is free, also offers emergency contact notifications and a personalized alert message.

-React Mobile offers both a free safety app and panic button device that can be attached to clothing, car keys, wallets, or carried in hand.
+React Mobile offers both a free safety app and a panic button device that can be attached to clothing, car keys, wallets, or carried in hand.
 Once activated, a React Mobile dispatcher immediately provides emergency contacts with your profile information and GPS location.
 Called “the world’s smallest personal panic button” React Mobile also offers group packages, perfect for organizations and community groups looking to stay protected together.

-Created by a university student, the Guardian Locket was designed to be worn around the neck, and when pressed, rings the user’s phone in order to provide a potential distraction.
+Created by a university student, the Guardian Locket was designed to be worn around the neck, and when pressed, rings the user’s phone to provide a potential distraction.
 A second press sends three consecutive text messages to three separate emergency contacts, along with their location information, an image of their face, and a request for help.
 The image feature allows persons traveling or living alone in new places to have nearby contact with guides, landlords, or other trusted individuals.

 This self-defense product is geared towards active women, who want to enjoy the freedom of exercise in the early morning hours, or in the evenings after work without worry.
-The heavy-duty plastic serrated-edge weapon is , fitted to and worn on your finger, and can increase the user’s chances of getting to safety in the event of an attack.
-There’s no need to reach into a pocket or fanny pack – with only a split second to react, you can start defending yourself right away.
+The heavy-duty plastic serrated-edge weapon is fitted to and worn on your finger and can increase the user’s chances of getting to safety in the event of an attack.
+There’s no need to reach into a pocket or fanny pack—with only a split second to react, you can start defending yourself right away.